Within-Dataset Disclosure Risk for Differential Privacy: Evaluation

 \subsubsection{Study procedure}

-First, the participants are randomly divided into control or treatment groups; 29 participants are in the control group, and 27 are in the treatment group.
-The survey presents a sample from the UCI Adult dataset~\cite{uci_adult} and explains a DP mechanism is used to answer queries on the dataset by adding noise controlled by the parameter $\epsilon$.
-Then, it presents two queries in random order: \begin{myitemize} \item The number of people with income greater than 50K and are less than 40 years old. \item The number of people who have a Master's degree or above and have income $\le$ 50k, grouped by each race. \end{myitemize} For each query, the survey asks the participant to choose $\epsilon$ from a slider, with values from 0.5 to 5.0 in an interval of 0.5.
+First, the participants were randomly divided into control or treatment groups; 29 participants were in the control group, and 27 were in the treatment group.
+The survey presents a sample from the UCI Adult dataset~\cite{uci-adult} and explains a DP mechanism is used to answer queries on the dataset by adding noise controlled by the parameter $\epsilon$.
+Then, it presents two queries in random order: \begin{myitemize} \item The number of people with income greater than 50K who are less than 40 years old. \item The number of people who have a Master's degree or above and have income $\le$ 50k, grouped by each race. \end{myitemize} For each query, the survey asks the participant to choose $\epsilon$ from a slider, with values from 0.5 to 5.0 in an interval of 0.5.
 Since we want all participants to have a clear task goal, the survey includes a description of the task: choose $\epsilon$ to protect the within-dataset individuals' privacy while yielding as accurate answers as possible.

-For the control group, the participant is presented with a table showing for each $\epsilon$ the range of possible outputs (and the raw output) to indicate the output accuracy.
+For the control group, the participant was presented with a table showing the range of possible outputs for each candidate $\epsilon$ (and the raw output when no DP is applied) to indicate the resulting accuracy of each $\epsilon$.
 The table includes information that any controller can access in a DP deployment today when choosing $\epsilon$.
-For the treatment group, the participant is presented with the same table, but with an additional column showing for each $\epsilon$ the range of within-dataset individuals' RDRs (\eg a box drawn from the minimum to maximum RDR); we also provide a brief explanation of the RDR. \emph{Note that this is the only change between the control and treatment groups to ensure we isolate the intervention}.
-A follow-up question will be included for the treatment group that asks the participant whether they used the within-dataset individuals' RDRs when choosing $\epsilon$; we include it to ensure that if we observe an effect, we can attribute the effect to the use of RDRs.
+For the treatment group, the participant was presented with the same table, along with the additional information: a plot of the range of within-dataset individuals' RDRs for each candidate $\epsilon$, \ie a box drawn from the minimum to the maximum RDR.
+An explanation of the RDR was provided to the participants.
+We also conducted another study in which we recruited a different treatment group and showed the participants RDR histograms instead of range plots.
+The additional information of RDR is the only difference between the control and treatment groups to ensure we isolate the intervention.
+Participants in the treatment group were also asked a follow-up question about whether they used the within-dataset individuals' RDRs when choosing $\epsilon$; we included it to ensure that if we observe an effect, we can attribute the effect to the use of RDRs.